-Staff recommendation is that the LAVTA Board directs staff to take the Atlantis Facility project out of abeyance so that funding can be pursued for Phases III through VI.
-Additionally, staff recommends that the board directs staff to search for leasing opportunities to offset the costs associated with the Atlantis site until such time as the facility is fully constructed and utilized.
+Direct staff to take the Atlantis Facility project out of abeyance so that funding can be aggressively pursued for Phases III through VI.
+Additionally, direct staff to search for leasing opportunities to offset the costs associated with the Atlantis site until such time as the facility is fully constructed and utilized.

-By the late 1990's, LAVTA had outgrown its current operations, maintenance and administrative facility ("Rutan Facility"), and was renting space at the Livermore Airport in an effort to store buses that could not be accommodated at the Rutan Facility.
+By the late 1990's, LAVTA had outgrown its operations, maintenance and administrative facility ("Rutan Facility"), and was renting space at the Livermore Airport in an effort to store buses that could not be accommodated at the Rutan Facility.

-In 2005, LAVTA contracted with Carter Burgess to generate a Facility Master Plan Document and Design Criteria to address LAVTA's current and future needs at the newly acquired 9 acre site located in the Oaks Business Park on Atlantis Court in Livermore ("Atlantis Facility").
+In 2005, LAVTA contracted with Carter Burgess to generate a Facility Master Plan Document and Design Criteria to address LAVTA's current and future needs at a newly acquired 9 acre site which is located in the Oaks Business Park on Atlantis Court in Livermore ("Atlantis Facility").
 The plan recommended that all LAVTA administration, operations and maintenance are best suited in a consolidated facility at the new Atlantis site.
 The Master Plan was finalized in 2006.
-In 2007, a cost-benefit analysis of a consolidated facility vs two facilities was completed, with the finding that operating from two facilities (administration and paratransit in the Rutan Facility and fixed route operations and maintenance at the Atlantis Facility) would save several million dollars in construction costs.
-In 2008, Atlantis Facility Conceptual Plans were completed and the project was entitled for construction by the City of Livermore.
+In 2007, a cost-benefit analysis of a consolidated facility vs two facilities was completed.
+And, in 2008, Atlantis Facility Conceptual Plans were completed.